 We should stress that compared with the previous literature, our data allow us to deal with the selection bias more seriously.
-In fact, the analyses so far have already addressed the selection issue in several ways.
-First, we do not simply make performance comparisons, but rather, we have identified the mechanism of performance improvement in MBOs, through transfer of control rights to private owners (Tables 4 and 5) and thus avoiding the negative impact of state control on performance (Table 6), through less government support and hardened budget constraint (Table 7), and through more enterprise restructuring (Table 8).
+The analysis in the previous sections has in fact already addressed the selection issue in several ways.
+First, we do not simply make performance comparisons, but rather, we have identified the mechanism of performance improvement.
+Specifically, our earlier evidence indicates that the government transfer control rights to private owners more completely in MBOs (Tables 4 and 5) and that state control has a negative impact on performance (Table 6).
+Moreover, the government withdraws support to MBO firms in the forms of various subsidies, bank loans, protected entry, and soft budget constraint (Table 7).
+We also show and that MBOs restructure more effectively (Table 8).
 Second, we explicitly examine the factors that affect the chances of firms being selected for MBOs.
 The fact that we find political and fiscal incentives, rather than the above-mentioned economic considerations, determine the choice of privatization method (Table 9) is reassuring.
+It suggests better-quality firms being selected for MBOs is not likely to drive the better performance of MBOs.

-In the following analysis, we perform several additional tests to rule out the selection bias even further.
+In the following sub-sections, we perform several additional analyses to rule out the selection bias even further.